-Then, accept that you’ll have to say no. Every time you say you consent to have ads better suited to your interests, you are accepting ads and trackers.
-Also reject cookies.
+Then, accept that you’ll have to say “no.” Every time you say you consent to have ads better suited to your interests, you are accepting ads and trackers.
+Also reject cookies as much as possible.

 I regularly do that and it helps with the ads I get on Youtube Music.
 So maybe it’s worth trying.